| The ancient

 Historically, osteopaths used incredibly violent methods to do

-all recommended manipulations became usually very mild,
+and all recommended manipulations became usually very mild,

 involving very slight pulling, or rubbing, or just a firm